zouhair/NHLGames/README.md

    - Ad starting hotkey: Set the same hotkey that you use in OBS to display the window when a commercial plays.

 ## //_Console_
 Go to this tab to see everything that NHLGames logs.
-Also, any error or warning will show up here.
-Click on `Copy to clipboard` if you get an issue and want to report it on Github, just paste it when opening an issue.
+Any error or warning will show up here.
+Click on `Copy to clipboard` if you get an issue and want to report it on Github.
+Paste the log text when opening an issue.

 # /_Support_
 Having an issue with NHLGames?
 Head to our [Wiki](https://github.com/NHLGames/NHLGames/wiki) to find a fix.
 Look at the side bar, on the right, to navigate between known issues.
 If you can't find it, feel free to open an [issue](https://github.com/NHLGames/NHLGames/issues).